hashicorp/terraform-aws-consul/modules/consul-install/README.md

 ### Gossip encryption: provide an encryption key

-To enable Gossip encryption, you need to provide a 16-byte, Base64-encoded encryption key (you can generate it using the [consul keygen command](https://www.consul.io/docs/commands/keygen.html)) in the Consul configuration:
+To enable Gossip encryption, you need to provide a 16-byte, Base64-encoded encryption key, which you can generate using the [consul keygen command](https://www.consul.io/docs/commands/keygen.html).
+You can put the key in a Consul config file, which you copy into the Consul config dir (default location: `/opt/consul/config`) as part of your Packer
+template:

 ```json
 {